AlexVasegaard/EOS/README.md

 ## evaluate()
 This function provides a quick deeper evaluation functionality (than the total score and number of acquisitions provided in the sat_testing() function).
 The metrics that is showcased are respectively:
+ - scenario specific metrics:
+   - number of attempts
+   - number of unique requests
+   - number of constraints in the LPP
+   - average angle on attempts
+   - average prices
+   - average sun elevation (is more interesting for non-global scenarios)
+   - average cloud cover
+   - average priority

+ - Solution specific metrics
+  - total acquisiitons
+  - total profit
   - average cloud coverage
+  - acqusitions with good cloud cover (<10)
+  - acqusitions with bad cloud cover (>30)
+  - average depointing angle
+  - acquisitions with good off-nadir angle (<10)
+  - acqusitions with bad off-nadir angle (>30)
+  - average priority
+  - priority 1 acquisitions
+  - priority 2 acquisitions
+  - priority 3 acquisitions
+  - priority 4 acquisitions
   - average sun elevation
- - average depointing angle
- - total profit
   - total area captured

- - average priority
- - number of priority 1 requests
- - number of priority 2 requests
- - number of priority 3 requests
- - number of priority 4 requests
+they can be accesed thrugh the evaluation.scenario and evaluation.solution output, respectively.

 Note, average is often a bad metric in this case, as a few very bad performing acquisitions can hide behind a larger set of requests.
 A better metric is therefore to look at quantiles or certain benchmarks and how many acquisitions with that profile was able to be captured.